Principles of Success – Achieving Sustainable Impact

 • Problem Structuring and Solving Frameworks (as applied by leading global management consultancies such as McKinsey & Company)

-• Personal, Social and Ecological Sustainability (In today’s world, sustainability has come to be seen as an intrinsic component of success, whether defined as ESG goals or in a wide range of other ways.)
+• Personal, Social and Ecological Sustainability (in today’s world, sustainability has come to be seen as an intrinsic component of success, whether defined as ESG goals or in a wide range of other ways.)

 Each module will combine (i) theoretical foundations, (ii) sharing of practical experiences (both by the coach/trainer and the participants, (iii) interactive exercises during the module, and (iv) assignments, to be executed between modules.